 Hiking in the Noosa Everglades

 Because kayaking Noosa Everglades was not tiring enough (!), we left the camp as early as we could in the morning – just after the unforgettable first lights of the day – to reach campsite 3 for a hike up to the sand patch.
-It took us about 3 hours return with a good pace.
+It took us about 3 hours return at a good pace.

 If you are happy to add some more exercise to your trip and have enough time, the sand patch will be a great addition to your adventure.